 A method and system for assessing keyword usage based on the frequency of usage keywords during various periods are provided.

 A keyword usage measurement system is provided with the frequency of keywords during various periods.
 The measurement system then calculates a recent usage score for a keyword by combining a frequency impulse score for the keyword with a frequency weight.

 The frequency impulse score for a keyword indicates whether a recent change in the frequency of the keyword has occurred.
 The frequency weight for a keyword indicates a recent measure of the frequency of the keyword.

 Examples of Increased Rankings for Pages Containing Bursty Search Terms

-Imagine that there have been a lot of recent searches at a search engine for the term [New York Yankees] because of a winter player trade involving the Yankees.
+Imagine that there have been many recent searches at a search engine for the term [New York Yankees] because of a winter player trade involving the Yankees.
 While many people regularly search for the team at a search engine using the phrase [New York Yankees], as rumors of the trade start, the number of searches for [New York Yankees] shows a rapid increase.
-If the trade is confirmed, even more frequent searches are made for the term [New York Yankees].
+Even more frequent searches are made for the term [New York Yankees] if the trade is confirmed.

-In another example, image that a current event, such as a devastating earthquake happens, and people start searching for terms such as “seismograph,” “Richter scale,” “tsunami,” much more frequently.
-If there is a way to measure the rapid increase of popularity of those search terms (which this patent application provides), pages that contain those terms might be given a boost in rankings when someone searches for the phrase [earthquake].
+In another example, imagine that a current event, such as a devastating earthquake, happens, and a search query burstiness takes place with people searching for terms such as “seismograph,” “Richter scale,” “tsunami,” much more frequently.
+If there is a way to measure the rapid increase of popularity of those search terms (a search query burstiness), pages that contain those terms might be given a boost in rankings when someone searches for the phrase [earthquake].